Brugman/localhost-index/README.md

 ## Installation

-1. Get the `project-name.test` local dev format working.
+Make sure the `project-name.test -> /webdev/project-name/public_html/` local dev format is working first.

 1. Map `localhost-index.test` to the project `public_html` dir.
-1. Visit `localhost-index.test`.
+1. Redirect `localhost` to `localhost-index.test`.
+You'll find example code in `redirect-example.php`.

 ## Configuration

-Are things not working?
-Try editing `app/config.php`.

-Like your new index?
-Redirect your `localhost` to your new index.
-You'll find an example in `redirect-example.php`.
+Your settings can be found in `app/config.php`.

+- You can set a different TLD than `test`.
+- You can exclude folders from the project list.

 ## Contributing